DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 Imported Files and Folders
 --------------------------

-Files are copied from the local import directory to the ``AvailableToProcess`` folder in the ``SEER`` collection in the DSA.
+Files are copied from the local import directory to the ``AvailableToProcess`` folder in the ``SEER`` collection in the SEER DSA.
 Files can have any folder structure; the folder structure is not significant in the import process.
 Excel files (identified by ending in .xls or .xlsx) and image files (anything else except for ignored files) will be imported.
 To facilitate bulk uploads, we ignore files ending in .txt, .xml, .zip from the import process -- this list can be easily changed.

 Import Process
 --------------

-From the ``AvailableToProcess`` folder (or any sub folder) in the DSA, click on the ``Import`` button, as shown in the below screenshot.
+From the ``AvailableToProcess`` folder (or any sub folder) in the SEER DSA, click on the ``Import`` button, as shown in the below screenshot.

 .. image:: screenshots/import_button.png
    :height: 100